sdv-dev/CTGAN/README.md

 # Join our community

-Join our [Slack channel](https://bit.ly/sdv-slack-invite) to discuss more about CTGAN and synthetic data.
+Join our [forum](https://forum.datacebo.com/) to discuss more about CTGAN and synthetic data.
 If you find a bug or have a feature request, you can also [open an issue](https://github.com/sdv-dev/CTGAN/issues) on our GitHub.

 **Interested in contributing to CTGAN?** Read our [Contribution Guide](CONTRIBUTING.rst) to get started.